Dr. Jerob Leaper, BVSc – Lead Veterinarian

 In May of 2015 I made the difficult decision to leave California behind and make the jump to Kihei.
 It is always hard to leave behind a successful practice and many friends and colleagues worked with and met along the way.
 I just felt that Maui provided a better place to raise my two young daughter.

-I currently live in Kihei with Teresa, my daughters Cailin and Amelia and our four dogs (A Mastiff mix, a yellow Labrador/Vizla cross, an Anatolian/Great Pyrenees cross and a French Bulldog) and our three cats (1 Orange tabby cross, 1 British Blue cross and 1 Persian cross).
+I currently live in Kihei with Teresa, my daughters Cailin and Amelia and our four dogs (A Mastiff mix, a black Labrador and mastiff cross, an Anatolian/Great Pyrenees cross and a French Bulldog) and our four cats (1 Orange tabby cross, 1 British Blue cross, 1 Persian cross and 1 Tripod Tabby).

 In my spare time I enjoy spending quality time with my family and friends.
 Recently I have rekindled my passion for surfing, hiking and all the great outdoor activities that Maui has to offer.